rancher/docs/content/rancher/v2.5/en/monitoring-alerting/guides/migrating/_index.md

 When Alerts or Notifiers are enabled, Alerting V1 deploys [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) and a set of Rancher controllers onto a cluster that allows users to define alerts and configure alert-based notifications via Email, Slack, PagerDuty, etc. Users can choose to create different types of alerts depending on what needs to be monitored (e.g. System Services, Resources, CIS Scans, etc.); however, PromQL Expression-based alerts can only be created if Monitoring V1 is enabled.

-# Monitoring/Alerting via Cluster Explorer in Rancher 2.5
+# Monitoring and Alerting via Cluster Explorer in Rancher 2.5

 As of v2.5.0, Rancher's Cluster Explorer now allows users to enable Monitoring & Alerting V2 (both powered by [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)) together within a cluster.